 Request an LC Presents Presentation

 LC Presents presentations are available in person, and, in some cases, by zoom.
-Please contact Julie at jachristianson@lcsc.edu for more information and to arrange your visit.
+Please fill out the form for more information and to arrange your visit.
+For questions, please reach out to Julie Christianson at jachristinanson@lcsc.edu.
 The faculty below are available for presentations.

 Faculty Available for Presentations